ictinnovations/ictdialer/doc/user-guide.md

 ### Features

-By Using ICTCore a user can manage:
+By Using ICTDIALER a user can manage:

   * Contacts Management
   * Text Messages